 Neonatal Intensive Care Unit

-Kadlec is home to the area's only Level III Neonatal Intensive Care Unit, treating high-risk newborns who need specialized care.
+Kadlec's new NICU is home to the area's only Level III Neonatal Intensive Care Unit, treating high-risk newborns who need specialized care.

 The unit is designed to ensure babies get the highest quality care possible.
 Each isolette has its own lighting controls, rooms have been soundproofed to assure a quiet environment, plus much of the equipment is the most sophisticated on the market.